Salem's Lot (1979 miniseries): Design and effects

-Unable to find a house in Ferndale that resembled the Marsten House from the book, an estimated $100,000 was spent on constructing a three-story facade over an already-existing house on a hillside, overlooking Ferndale and the Eel River Valley.
+Unable to find a house in Ferndale that resembled the Marsten House from the book, an estimated $100,000 was spent on constructing a three-story facade over an existing house on a hillside, overlooking Ferndale and the Eel River Valley.
 Designed by Mort Rabinowitz, it took 20 days to build.
 Another $70,000 was spent on constructing the interior set of the house which proved even more difficult for designer Rabinowitz, who also designed the building of Straker's antique shop and the small village in Guatemala where the beginning and end of the miniseries is set.

 The vampire makeup involving glowing contact lenses was invented by Jack Young.
-According to Tobe Hooper, the makeup on actor Reggie Nalder would constantly fall off, as well as the fake nails and teeth, and the contact lenses would go sideways.
+According to Tobe Hooper, the makeup on actor Reggie Nalder would constantly fall off, as well as the fake nails and dentures, and the contact lenses would go sideways.
 The contact lenses could only be worn for 15 minutes at a time before they had to be removed to let the eyes rest for 30 minutes.

 The vampire levitations were accomplished by placing the actors on a boom crane instead of traditional wires: "We didn't fly our vampires in on wires, because even in the best of films you can see them," producer Richard Korbitz explained.
 "We wanted to get a feeling of floating.
 And the effect is horrific, because you know there are no wires.
 It has a very spooky, eerie quality to it."
 The levitation sequences were also shot-in-reverse [sic] to make the scenes more eerie.

 Soundtrack

-With producer Richard Kobritz wanting "a good, atmospheric, old-fashioned, Bernie Herrmann-type score", the score was composed and conducted by Harry Sukman, whom Korbitz described as "a former cohort and protege of Victor Young".
+With producer Richard Kobritz wanting "a good, atmospheric, old-fashioned, Bernie Herrmann-type score", the film score was composed and conducted by Harry Sukman, whom Korbitz described as "a former cohort and protege of Victor Young".
 The soundtrack to Salem's Lot is known to be Sukman's last work before passing in 1984.
 Waxwork Records released the soundtrack in 2016 on vinyl record for the first time.

 Reception

 Critical response

-Broadcast reviews for Salem's Lot were largely positive, with critics praising the film's atmosphere, cinematography, Hooper's direction, and scares.
+Broadcast reviews for Salem's Lot were largely positive, with critics praising the miniseries's atmosphere, cinematography, Hooper's direction, and scares.
 Time Out called the film "surprisingly successful", highlighting the film's cinematography, atmosphere, and climax.
-Helen O'Hara of Empire Magazine awarded the film three out of five stars, stating that, although it "doesn’t quite nail the scale of the infection", the film's scares, special effects, pacing, and characters more than made up for it.
+Helen O'Hara of Empire awarded the film three out of five stars, stating that, although it "doesn’t quite nail the scale of the infection", the film's scares, special effects, pacing, and characters more than made up for it.

-As of August 2022, it holds an approval rating of 89% on review aggregator Rotten Tomatoes, based on 18 reviews, and an average rating of 6.65/10.
+As of August 2022, it holds an approval rating of 90% on Rotten Tomatoes, based on 20 reviews, and an average rating of 6.65/10.
 The site's critical consensus reads: "Director Tobe Hooper and a devilishly charismatic James Mason elevate this television adaptation of the Stephen King novel, injecting the vampiric tradition with fresh blood and lingering scares."